pauldougan/express-openid-connect-prototype/README.md

 > For help configuring your app for identity proving please contact the GOV.UK One Login onboarding team via:
 > [`#govuk-one-login`](https://ukgovernmentdigital.slack.com/archives/C02AQUJ6WTC) channel on cross government Slack or [the support form](https://www.sign-in.service.gov.uk/contact-us), explain that you need help configuring a client using the `https://github.com/govuk-one-login/express-openid-connect-prototype` prototype in the 'how can we help' field.)

+## Installing Node.js and prerequisites

+assumes you are using a Mac

+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

+install macOS package installer

+    brew install nvm

+install node version manager

+    nvm install 20.11.0

+install the latest LTS version

 ## Running locally

 The GOV.UK One Login integration environment supports `localhost` as a Relying Party.
 When registering your prototype, ensure you set the Redirect URI to `http://localhost:3000/callback`.
 Then, to start your prototype:

+    nvm use 20.11.0
     npm install
     npm run dev